 Inspecting SSH client configuration reveals how remote logins authenticate, tunnel traffic, and keep idle sessions alive, which simplifies troubleshooting timeouts and unexpected password prompts.

-On typical Linux systems with OpenSSH, client behavior is governed primarily by two configuration files: the user-specific /home/alice/.ssh/config and the system-wide /etc/ssh/ssh_config.
+On typical Linux systems with OpenSSH, client behavior is governed primarily by two configuration files: the user-specific /home/user/.ssh/config and the system-wide /etc/ssh/ssh_config.
 The client parses these in a defined order, matching Host blocks against the destination name and combining options such as IdentityFile, ProxyJump, and ServerAliveInterval.

 Configuration files may contain sensitive hostnames, usernames, and key paths, and misinterpreting precedence between user and system files can lead to confusion when changes seem to have no effect.
 Careful inspection of each file and use of the ssh -G option to dump the effective configuration ensures a precise understanding of what the client applies for any given host, while avoiding accidental exposure of confidential details in shared logs.